gldog/keep-ours-paths-merge-driver/README.md

 It keeps configurable "ours" XPath's or JSON-path's values during a merge.
 The primary use cases are merging Maven Pom files and NPM package.json files.

-In the following chapters it is described use cases
+In the following chapters it is described as use cases

 * how to configure the merge driver to keep XPath's and JSON-path's values,
 * how to register the merge driver in `.gitattributes` or `.git/info/attributes`,